Nelf-dev/Tic-Tac-Toe/README.md

 # T i c - T a c - T o e

 This is a project for SEI54 in which a Tic Tac Toe game is made from HTML, CSS, JS and JQuery library.
-It follows the same rules as the beloved [Tic Tac Toe](https://playtictactoe.org/).
+It follows the same rules as the beloved Tic Tac Toe.

+## Play it!

+The game has been uploaded on to github and easily accessible via [here](https://nelf-dev.github.io/Tic-Tac-Toe/).

 ## Features
 - Local Multiplayer